-Plan assets: The Authority is financing the post-employee benefits on a pay-as-you-go basis.
-Therefore, the OPEB plan has no assets as of the fiscal year ended.
+Plan assets: The Authority's OPEB plan is not administered through a trust.
+Therefore, financing the post-employee benefits takes place on a pay-as-you-go basis and the OPEB plan has no assets.

-Employees covered by benefit terms: The following employees were covered by the benefit terms as of September 30, 2022:
+Employees covered by benefit terms: The following employees were covered by the benefit terms as of September 30, 2023 and 2022:

-Inactive employees or beneficiaries currently receiving benefits 2
+2023 2022

-Active employees 73
+Inactive employees or beneficiaries currently receiving benefits Active employees 2 73 2 73

-75
+• • 75 75